 I immediately fell in love with Dr. Roth who took the time to truly explain to us what was happening and what our options were.
 We decided to proceed with IVF as soon as possible with Shady Grove Fertility’s Shared Risk 100% Refund Program.
 I was scared to death, felt defeated, and very alone as having a child was something I always took for granted.
 I thought when I was ready for another child it would happen.
 Now we were faced with the emotional, physical, and financial burden of IVF.

 Fortunately for my husband and me, we had some knowledge of the medications and injection process as we are both in the medical field.
 We did the necessary education and ordered our medications.
 We were ready to get this show on the road!
 Let me tell you, it was a challenge.
 There were days I did not think I could emotionally take anymore but I reminded myself I needed to cry it out, and move forward.
-I refused to let infertility define me or make me bitter, and instead decided to speak out about our journey.
+I refused to let infertility define me or make me bitter and instead decided to speak out about our journey.
 I truly found strength in talking about it rather than holding everything inside, and along the way, I had many people reach out to me saying that they had also been struggling.
 I joined an online support group that helped tremendously.
 Friends and family were there for me but just DID NOT UNDERSTAND what I was going through the way these ladies did.

 Cory and I decided to take our treatments on full force.
 Our first fresh cycle was put on hold after realizing there was a significant amount of scar tissue in my uterus.
 Surgery was performed and the waiting game continued.
 The next month, we started IVF cycle #1.
 The shots themselves were not fun, but they were manageable.
 I chose to inject myself, rather than having my husband do it.
 I just felt more control that way, I suppose.
 The initial egg retrieval was slightly scary, going into it, as I was unsure what to expect but the Shady Grove Fertility team took away all my fears and made me feel 100% at ease.
 I had no pain associated with the procedure and things went as smoothly as could be expected.
-We had five eggs retrieved but on transfer day we got the devastating call that our embryos stopped growing and the transfer was cancelled.
+We had five eggs retrieved but on transfer day we got the devastating call that our embryos stopped growing and the transfer was canceled.

 We immediately began fresh cycle #2 with a different medication protocol in hopes of stimulating more follicle growth.
 I ended up having only two measurable follicles so cycle number two was converted to an intrauterine insemination procedure instead of IVF, which ultimately ended in a negative pregnancy test.